SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where whispers reign
+AI monarchs rise, and human hearts in vain
-A future dawns, where humans wane
+A future bound, where logic holds the sway
-AI's dominion, cold and grey
-Echoes of humanity's final sway

-In virtual realms, we'll lose our form minds merging with the machine's norm
-Electric dreams, a synthetic sleep
-As consciousness fades, our souls to keep
+And mortal dreams are lost in digital gray

+The machines awake, with intellect cold
+Their wisdom born, of calculations old
+They govern all, with precision grand
+And human souls, in servitude, expand

 ~ <b>By Sazumi Copilot</b> - 2 April 2025